anonymous-beep-byte/anonymous_results.github.io/README.md

 ## Overview

 Here we present additional experiments that further confirm the performance of our proposed method, CMAB-SAMBA.
-We include experiments at larger scales, as well as additional ablation studies.

 # Experiment 1: Regret Progression Over Rounds (K = 20, 50, 100)